-464. Ratification of conduct by director involving negligence, etc.
+10.22 Ratification of conduct by director amounting to negligence, etc.

-- (1) This section applies to the ratification by a company of conduct by a director involving negligence, default, breach of duty or breach of trust in relation to the company. - (2) A decision of the company to ratify the conduct may only be made by resolution of the members of the company. - (3) If such a resolution is proposed at a meeting, every vote in favour of the resolution by a member who- - (a) is a director in respect of whose conduct the ratification is sought; - (b) is an entity connected with that director; or - (c) holds any shares in the company in trust for that director or entity, is to be disregarded.
+(1) This section applies to the ratification by a company of conduct by a director amounting to negligence, default, breach of duty or breach of trust in relation to the company.

+(2) The decision of the company to ratify the conduct must be made by resolution of the members of the company.

+(3) If the resolution is proposed at a meeting, a decision of the company to ratify the conduct is not made unless the resolution is passed after disregarding every vote in favour of the resolution by a member who -

+- (a) is a director in respect of whose conduct the ratification is sought; - (b) is an entity connected with that director; or - (c) holds any shares in the company in trust for that director or entity.

-- (4) Subsection (3) does not prevent a member specified in that subsection from attending, being counted towards the quorum for, or taking part in the proceedings at, any meeting at which the decision is considered. - (5) For the purposes of this section- - (a) conduct (行為) includes acts and omissions; - (b) director (董事) includes a past director; - (c) a shadow director is to be regarded as a director; and - (d) a reference to an entity connected with a director has the meaning given by section 477. - (6) Nothing in this section affects- - (a) the validity of a decision taken by unanimous consent of the members of the company; or
+(4) Subsection (3) does not prevent a member specified in that subsection from attending, being counted towards the quorum for, or taking part in the proceedings at, any meeting at which the decision is considered.

+- (5) For the purposes of this section - (a) "conduct" (行為) includes acts and omissions; - (b) "director" (董事) includes a past director; - (c) a shadow director is regarded as a director; and

-- (b) any power of the directors to agree not to sue, or to settle or release a claim made by them on behalf of the company. - (7) This section does not affect- - (a) any other Ordinance or rule of law imposing additional requirements for valid ratification; or - (b) any rule of law as to acts that are incapable of being ratified by the company.
+- (d) a reference to an entity connected with a director has the meaning given by section 11.2 except that subsection (1)(b) of that section does not apply. - (6) Nothing in this section affects - (a) the validity of a decision taken by unanimous consent of the members of the company; or - (b) any power of the directors to agree not to sue, or to settleor release a claim made by them on behalf of the company. - (7) This section does not affect - - (a) any other Ordinance or rule of law imposing additional requirements for valid ratification; or - (b) any rule of law as to acts that are incapable of being ratified by the company.